NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 The thing that listens for syslog and saves to SQL is called the Traffic Processing Service, because we planned for it to send reports one day.

 Alongside those headers, the [default HAProxy log row format](https://cbonte.github.io/haproxy-dconv/1.7/configuration.html#8.2.3) has a few other timings per request:
-- TR: Time a client took to send us the request (fairly useless when keepalive is in play)
+- TR: Time a client took to send us the request (fairly useless when [keepalive](https://en.wikipedia.org/wiki/HTTP_persistent_connection) is in play)
 - Tw: Time spent waiting in queues
 - Tc: Time spent waiting to connect to the web server
 - Tr: Time the web server took to fully render a response

-As another example of simple but important, the delta between `Tr` and the `AspNetDurationMs` header (a timer started and ended on the very start and tail of a request) tells us how much time was spend in the OS, waiting for a thread in IIS, etc.
+As another example of simple but important, the delta between `Tr` and the `AspNetDurationMs` header (a timer started and ended on the very start and tail of a request) tells us how much time was spent in the OS, waiting for a thread in IIS, etc.

 #### Health Checks

 Health checks are things that check...well, health.
-"Is this healthy?" has 4 general answers:
+"Is this healthy?" has four general answers:

 - **Yes**: "ALL GOOD CAPTAIN!"
 - **No**: "@#$%!
 We're down!"